Additional Information & News

-- Tape cheesecloth over intake and outlet air registers to capture any loose soot in the air.
+- Tape cheesecloth over your intake and outlet air registers to capture any loose soot in the air.

 - If the temperature is above 60 degrees, open doors and windows to air out the house and reduce smoke odor.

 - Don't touch anything with your bare hands.
 Oil from your hands can permeate upholstery, walls, and woodwork, causing further damage.

 - Don't attempt to clean painted walls or wallpaper.
-Incorrect cleaning can compound soot residue.
+Incorrect cleaning can compound the soot residue.

 - Don't attempt to clean carpets or upholstered furniture.

 - Don't use electrical appliances without having them checked.

 - Don't eat food exposed to fire or smoke.

-- Don't use ceiling fixtures if ceiling is wet.
+- Don't use ceiling fixtures if the ceiling is wet.

 Service Area & Locations